Libertas

 Libertas is made memorable by its adventurous story that excels the usual limitations of historical fiction.
 Outstanding.

+Action and adventure packed!
+I admired the determination of the main character and I also enjoyed the mystical element to the story.
 It was indeed well researched, and beautifully written.
 I would not normally choose historical fiction, it was the geografical location in which it was set that attracted me.
 Fabulously read!

 Libertas has everything; whether you crave the historical content and accuracy helping to immerse you into the depths of time, or whether you just fancy a damned good read, this book can be highly recommended.
 Libertas comes into the 'when I turned to the last page I felt a sense of loss' category - Libertas has not left my side since starting to read it earlier this month.
 Riveting.

-“The thinking man’s Rupert Cornwell… or the drinking man’s Robert Graves!†A really good read.
+“The thinking man’s Rupert Cornwell… or the drinking man’s Robert Graves!”
+A really good read.
 The research shines through without clogging up the pace of the narrative.
 With very precise use of language – particularly the dialogue – Allistair has managed to steer that tricky course between the overtly modern vernacular and the stilted mock archaic, which is so often the downfall of historical novels.

 A gripping historial novel, made more interesting for me because the location was set on local territory.